Conservators need to know how to care for artefacts, how they deteriorate and how to give them a new lease of life

 Salaries can vary widely depending on your location, experience, type of employer and type of contract, nature of the work and number of hours worked.
 Income for self-employed conservators may differ.

-Income data from Icon.
+Income data from The Institute of Conservation (Icon).
 Figures are intended as a guide only.

 Working hours are mainly 9am to 5pm, although you may do extra hours when working on site or finishing a project to deadline.